-3Starting with the Cycle 7 pipeline, hierarchy algorithm is adopted instead of kmean so the current plots are the dummy.
+&lt;sup>3Starting with the Cycle 7 pipeline, hierarchy algorithm is adopted instead of kmean so the current plots are the dummy.

-Figure 54: An example of the profile map.
+Figure 57: An example of the profile map.

-Figure 55: An example of a channel map.
+Figure 58: An example of a channel map.

 The Baseline RMS Map is created using the baseline RMS stored in the baseline tables.
-The baseline RMS is calculated by had baseline using emission-free channels.
+The baseline RMS is calculated by hsd baseline using emission-free channels.

-The Integrated Intensity Map for each spw is generated using immoments task with all the available channel range.
+The Max Intensity Map (moment-8) for each spw is generated using immoments task with all the available channel range.

 The contamination plot contains three plots of Peak SN map, mask map, and masked-averaged spectrum.
 The open circle in Peak SN map indicate the peak SN position.
 Mask map indicate the pixels that have a lower 10% SN ratio values.
 In masked-averaged spectrum, the spectrum in red indicates the spectrum averaged over the masked pixels, while the spectrum in grey indicates the spectrum at the peak SN position.
-If the negative peak of the masked-averaged spectrum is less than -4 standard deviation, the pipeline gives a warning.
+If the negative peak of the masked-averaged spectrum is less than -4 \ standard deviation, the pipeline gives a warning.